 What is iron deficiency anemia?

-Iron deficiency anemia can be caused by a lack of sufficient iron in the diet, problems iron absorption, blood loss, and in some cases, infection.
+Iron deficiency anemia can be caused by a lack of sufficient iron in the diet, problems with iron absorption, major blood loss, and in some cases, infection.
 Pregnancy can also cause anemia because of the increase in demand of blood.

 Risks for iron deficiency anemia include: